bluparsons/scikit-learn-course/README.md

 ## 🛁 Pre-processing

 ### Scalers
-Rescaling is important in because many machine learning algorithms are sensitive to the magnitude and range of a feature.
+Rescaling is important because many machine learning algorithms are sensitive to the magnitude and range of a feature.
 Without scaling, features with a wide range of values will magnify the learning process, and lead to bias results.

 **MinMaxScaler**